Reverse-mode automatic differentiation in C++20.

 Conclusion

 Automatic differentiation is not magic.
-It’s systematic application of the chain rule, implemented through:
+It is the chain rule, applied systematically:

 Understanding this makes PyTorch and JAX less mysterious.
-When .backward() runs, it’s doing exactly what we’ve described: traversing the graph, calling backward functions, accumulating gradients.
+When .backward() runs, it is doing exactly what I have described: traversing the graph, calling backward functions, accumulating gradients.
+The scale is different, the optimizations are extensive, but the core algorithm is the same.

 Discussion